MILL-LX/pi-rgb-sign/app/systemd/README.md

 # Systemd Service Installation

-This application can be installed to start up automatically on reboot of your Raspberry Pi.
-Use the following commands to install th corresponding service, start the application, and enable it to start up on reboot:
+This application can start up automatically on reboot of your Raspberry Pi.
+Use the following commands to install the service, start the application, and enable it to start up on reboot:

 ```bash